Topics included in this article:

 - Create a custom schedule for monitoring, and select which devices will be monitored with this schedule.

-Setting up Monitoring Schedules
+Setting Up Monitoring Schedules

 When setting up Monitoring Schedules you will be presented with two options, manual or scheduled monitoring.
-We will go over both below.

 Manual Monitoring